A.J. Brown Injury Update: Titans Receiver Returns After Apparently Injuring Ankle

 — PFF (@PFF) December 3, 2020

-He had already made an impact on the contest before going down, catching two passes for 52 yards including a 40-yard catch that came one play before the team’s first touchdown.
+He had already made an impact on the contest before going down, catching two passes for 52 yards, including a 40-yard catch that came one play before the team’s first touchdown.

-The Titans receiving corps had already been impacted this year, with Adam Humphries returning on Sunday for the first time since suffering a concussion on November 1.
+The Titans receiving corps had already been impacted by injury this year, with Adam Humphries returning on Sunday for the first time since suffering a concussion on November 1.
 As SB Nation’s Music City Miracles noted, his return was seen as a major boost for the offense.

 “His return would be a welcomed boost for an offense that’s currently firing on all cylinders once again.” the report noted.

 “Humphries was having a very nice season before he went down with that head injury.
 He had 22 catches, 219 yards and two touchdown catches in the six games he’s played.”

 Tennessee was missing other top targets going into the contest against the Browns, with tight ends Anthony Firkser and Jonnu Smith both missing two straight games.
 That left quarterback Ryan Tannehill relying more heavily on Brown.

-But as Pro Football Talk reported, Brown had already been on the injury report going into this week, being limited over the course of the week with a hip ailment.
-As the outlet reported, he had been hampered by other ailments this year but still able to excel on the field.
+But as Pro Football Talk reported, Brown had already been on the injury report going into this week, being limited over the course of the week by a hip ailment.
+As the outlet reported, he had been hampered by other ailments this year but was still able to excel on the field.
 Over the course of the last two weeks, he caught eight passes for 160 yards and two touchdowns, also returning an onside kick for a score.

 “There have been other weeks this season when Brown did not practice on Thursday before playing on Sunday, but a new injury may mean there’s a different explanation this time.
 Friday will bring another practice and the team will issue injury designations for the game against Cleveland,” the report noted.